 7.30am – wake up

 Wake up to my iPhone alarm clock, check my e-mails and pack my bag.
 I have to make sure not to forget my sweat rag and train/bus pass.
 You can’t live without these two items.
-As I leave my building I say "good morning" to the security guard dressed in camouflage and the recycle family that works on the corner.
+As I leave my building, I say “good morning” to the security guard dressed in camouflage and the recycling family that works on the corner.
 Three blocks to the train station, then down a flight of stairs and another escalator.
-Hmmm...hungry….so I stop at the 7-eleven in the train station to pick up some bread and coffee and eat it on the train to Kung Fu.
+Hmmm...hungry….so I stop at the 7-Eleven in the train station to pick up some bread and coffee and eat it on the train to Kung Fu.
 Delicious!

 8.30am – exercise

 Kung Fu starts in the park at 8.30, and everyone is either twice my age or half my age.
 In my opinion, the morning sun, the mist off of the park grass and a little coffee is all anyone needs to start their morning right.
-My Kung Fu class costs me $30 for a whole month of classes; they are every day.
+My Kung Fu class costs me USD 30 for a whole month of classes; they are every day.
 As my 70-year-old Kung Fu instructor kicks as high as my head, I try to keep up.
 The sweat starts dripping from my head about 15 minutes into it, which is why I brought my towel.
-Sweating in public is never any fun and neither is looking like I am dying next to a 70-year-old whose balding head hasn’t even begun perspiring.
+Sweating in public is never any fun, and neither is looking like I am dying next to a 70-year-old whose balding head hasn’t even begun perspiring.

-After my hour of Kung Fu it is time to make my way to work.
+After my hour of Kung Fu, it is time to make my way to work.
 My morning teaching job is a quick bus ride away.
-As the doors to the bus open (it is now rush hour) I rush the bus door, so I don’t get left behind.
+As the doors to the bus open (it is now rush hour) I rush to the door, so I don’t get left behind.
 Waiting for your turn will only get you left behind in China.
 I never get a seat, but the cheap price of $0.18c makes this reliable and clean bus ride a bargain.

 9.45am – checking in

 I arrive at a private English school and am greeted by my teaching assistant.
-She is a young girl about 24 years old and full of energy.
+She is a young girl, about 24 years old and full of energy.
 She has prepared the classroom and always remembers to water the flower pot on my desk.
 She checks to see if there is anything that I need.
 I need an extension cord and some paper.
 The extension cord is to plug in the CD player, and the paper is for the students who I know have forgotten their paper, again.

 10.00am – teaching time

 Students and their parents arrive and take their seats.
-Today the parents want to sit in on the class since some of the students will be “little teachers”.
+Today the parents want to sit in on the class since some students will be “little teachers”.
 The parents love to see their child’s improvement over the last couple of months.

 12.00pm – time for lunch